Marker Logo

 Topics.
 This historical marker is listed in this topic list: Abolition & Underground RR.
 A significant historical year for this entry is 1822.

 Location.
 38° 44.917′ N, 83° 50.919′ W. Marker is in Ripley, Ohio, in Brown County.
-Marker is on North Front Street south of Locust Street, on the right when traveling north.
+It is on North Front Street south of Locust Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 224 N Front St, Ripley OH 45167, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rear Admiral Joseph Fyffe (within shouting distance of this marker); The Residence of General Granville Moody (within shouting distance of this marker); Mr. Thomas Kirker (within shouting distance of this marker); Eliza’s Tale (within shouting distance of this marker); John P. Parker Memorial Park (within shouting distance of this marker); Charles Young in Ripley / Colonel Young's Achievements (within shouting distance of this marker); John P. Parker (about 300 feet away, measured in a direct line); John Parker’s Path (about 400 feet away).
+(within shouting distance of this marker); John P. Parker Memorial Park (within shouting distance of this marker); Charles Young in Ripley / Colonel Young's Achievements (within shouting distance of this marker); This Tablet Marks the Home of Thomas Collins (about 300 feet away, measured in a direct line); John P. Parker (about 300 feet away).
 Touch for a list and map of all markers in Ripley.

 Also see . . .
 Letters on American slavery addressed to Mr. Thomas Rankin, merchant.
 From the 2011 review by T.L.
 Crawford: